Workforce metrics, specifically those you want to include in your organizational chart, are a lot like toolboxes.

-A business’s biggest expense is often its human capital, so keeping tabs on the tab is a must.
+A business’s biggest expense is often its human capital, so keeping tabs on the tab is a must when monitoring workforce metrics.
 Salary rollup combines the pay of everyone in the company, providing a starting point for budgetary discussions surrounding your workforce.

 The total cost of your staff may also include bonuses and other compensation, but budgeting for your people needs usually focuses on their salary.
 This metric can be further investigated at the departmental or individual level to give you a more thorough understanding of where most of the company’s cash is going.